Contemplating the fate of modified gravity: Beauty and simplicity

-This observational basis is quite far from any intuitive view on gravity as something effectively observed as a force, even neither it is directly about any interaction effects between several bodies.
-We end up modifying gravity in order to change the expansion law of a homogeneous and isotropic Universe, a task which, fundamentally being so clean and trivial, is maybe the farthest from normal physical intuition.
-Moreover, we should not spoil the already observed intermediate cosmological times, most importantly, in baryon acoustic oscillations, nor are we allowed to considerably change conditions during the primordial nucleosynthesis, and so on.
-No undoubtedly successful resolution of these tensions by modified gravity is known up to date \cite{DiValentino:2021izs}, however, with our wording ``undoubtedly successful" we mean to put this failure in as optimistic manner as possible.
+This observational basis is quite far from any intuitive view of gravity as a phenomenon effectively observed as a force or~directly related to an interaction effect between several bodies.
+We end up modifying gravity in order to change the expansion law of a homogeneous and isotropic universe, a~task which, despite being fundamentally clean and trivial, is the furthest from normal physical intuition.
+Moreover, we should not wreck the already observed intermediate cosmological times, most importantly in the baryon acoustic oscillations, or~considerably change conditions during the primordial nucleosynthesis, among~others.
+No undoubtedly successful resolution of these tensions by modified gravity is known to date~\cite{DiValentino:2021izs}, and~with our wording of ``undoubtedly successful'', we simply mean to put this failure in as optimistic a manner as~possible.

 Nonetheless, there is also a clear theoretical motivation for this line of research.
-It is considerably difficult to modify the description of gravity given by the theory of general relativity (GR) without destroying even its almost purely theoretical viability with introduction of ghosts, appearance of other instabilities, no bending of light, no cosmological solutions possible, etc. Therefore, when available options are limited, it seems reasonable to study what can be achieved and how, and even if failing in an attempt to build a consistent modification, we do obtain important new angles to look at the theory proposed by Einstein.
-But a big problem with it, in our opinion, is a lack of mathematical beauty or other good principles guiding us.\\
+It is considerably difficult to modify the description of gravity given by the theory of general relativity without tearing down its theoretical viability with the appearance of ghosts or other sorts of instabilities by~modifying the predictions of classical tests such as incorrect bending of light or~by the impossibility of cosmological solutions, for~instance.
+Therefore, when available options are limited, it seems reasonable to study what can be achieved and how, and~even if we fail in an attempt to build a consistent modification, we do obtain important new angles from which to look at the theory proposed by Einstein.
+However, in our opinion, a~big problem with this procedure is the lack of mathematical beauty or other reasonable principles guiding us in this~quest.